angiejo21/COUNTER/README.md

 I included sound and simple animation in each button:

-- The display will "load" when starting the counter and during the reset,
+- The display will "load" during the reset,
 - When pressed, an operator symbol will briefly bubble up or drop.

 My <strong>main goal</strong> was for it to be <strong>responsive</strong> and <strong>user-friendly</strong>, meaning, even during stressing, the animations and sounds would end and reload without crashing.